boylesoftware/tomcat-oidcauth/README.md

 The authenticator is configured using the following attributes on the valve:

-* `providers` _(required)_ - JSON-like array of objects, each describing a configured OpenID Provider (OP) used by the application.
+* `providers` _(required)_ - JSON-like array of objects, each describing an OpenID Provider (OP) available to the application.
 The syntax differs from the standard JSON in that it does not use double quotes around the property names and values (to make it XML attribute value friendly).
-A property value can be surrounded with single quotes if it contains commas, curly braces or whitespace.
+A property value must be surrounded with single quotes if it contains commas, curly braces or whitespace.
 Each object describing an OP includes the following properties:

-  * `issuer` _(required)_ - The OP's unique _Issuer Identifier_ corresponding to the `iss` claim in the [ID Token](http://openid.net/specs/openid-connect-core-1_0.html#IDToken).
-The issuer identifier is a URL that is used for identifying the OP to the application, validating the ID Token `iss` claim and, unless `documentConfigurationUrl` property described below is included, to load the OP configuration document according to the [OpenID Connect Discovery](http://openid.net/specs/openid-connect-discovery-1_0.html)'s [Obtaining OpenID Provider Configuration Information](http://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) process (by adding `.well-known/openid-configuration` to the issuer identifier to form the OP configuration document URL).
+  * `issuer` _(required)_ - The OP's unique _Issuer Identifier_ corresponding to the `iss` claim in the [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).
+The issuer identifier is a URL that is used for identifying the OP to the application, validating the ID Token `iss` claim and, unless `documentConfigurationUrl` property described below is included, to load the OP configuration document according to the [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html)'s [Obtaining OpenID Provider Configuration Information](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) process (by adding `.well-known/openid-configuration` to the issuer identifier to form the OP configuration document URL).

   * `name` _(optional)_ - Application specific OP name made available to the login page.
-If not specified, defaults to the `issuer`.
+If not specified, defaults to the `issuer` value.

   * `clientId` _(required)_ - The client ID associated with the web-application at the OP.

   * `clientSecret` _(optional)_ - The client secret.
 Note, that most of the OPs require a client secret to make calls to the OP endpoints.
 However, some OPs may support public clients so no client secret is utilized.

-  * `extraAuthEndpointParams` _(optional)_ - Extra parameters added to the query string of the OP's [Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint) URL.
+  * `extraAuthEndpointParams` _(optional)_ - Extra parameters added to the query string of the OP's [Authorization Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint) URL.
 The value is an object with keys being the parameter names and value being the parameter values.

-  * `tokenEndpointAuthMethod` _(optional)_ - Explicitly specified authentication method for the OP's [Token Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint).
+  * `tokenEndpointAuthMethod` _(optional)_ - Explicitly specified authentication method for the OP's [Token Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint).
 Normally the authenticator will use "client_secret_basic" if the OP configuration includes a client secret and "none" if it doesn't.
-This property, however, allows to override this logic and force a specific authentication method.
-For the description of the authentication methods see [Client Authentication](http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).
+This property, however, allows overriding that logic and forcing a specific authentication method.
+For the description of the authentication methods see [Client Authentication](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).
 Note, that currently "client_secret_jwt" and "private_key_jwt" methods are not supported.

   * `configurationDocumentUrl` _(optional)_ - URL for the OP configuration document.
-If not specified, the URL is built from the issued ID using the process defined in [OpenID Connect Discovery](http://openid.net/specs/openid-connect-discovery-1_0.html).
+If not specified, the URL is automatically built from the issuer ID using the process defined in [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
 However, some non-standard OPs may have their configuration document at a different location.
-This property allows to configure such non-standard OPs.
+This property allows configuring such non-standard OPs.

-  * `usernameClaim` _(optional)_ - Claim in the [ID Token](http://openid.net/specs/openid-connect-core-1_0.html#IDToken) used as the username for the realm.
-The default is `sub`, which is the ID of the user in the OP database.
-Often, however, claims such as `email` are more convenient to use as the username.
-To use properties in nested objects in the ID Token, the `usernameClaim` supports dot notaion.
+  * `usernameClaim` _(optional)_ - Claim in the [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) used as the username in the [Realm](https://tomcat.apache.org/tomcat-9.0-doc/realm-howto.html).
+The default is `sub`, which is the ID of the user known to the OP.
+Often, however, claims such as `email` are more convenient to use as usernames.
+To use properties in nested objects in the ID Token, the `usernameClaim` supports the dot notaion.

-  * `additionalScopes` _(optional)_ - Space-separated list of scopes to add to the `openid` scope for the OP's [Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint).
-For example, if `email` claim is used for the username, the `email` scope can be added (`email` claim is normally not included in the ID Token unless explicitely requested as part of the `email`, `profile` or similar scope at the Authorization Endpoint).
+  * `additionalScopes` _(optional)_ - Space-separated list of scopes to add to the `openid` scope, always included, for the OP's [Authorization Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint).
+For example, if `email` claim is used as the username, the `email` scope can be added (`email` claim is normally not included in the ID Token unless explicitly requested as part of the `email`, `profile` or similar scope at the Authorization Endpoint).

 * `usernameClaim` _(optional)_ - Default username claim to use for OPs that do not override it in their specific descriptors.